 #18 What do you rely more upon – hard work or luck?
 Why?

-Although there is no ideal answer to this question, you can gauge the candidate’s perception towards work.
+Although there is no ideal answer to this question, you can gauge the candidate’s perception of work.
 Often, what comes up in a conversation is also how the person views themselves – as someone helpless or proactive.

 #19 If you had to finish multiple tasks by the end of the day, and there was no way that you could finish all of them, what would you do?